nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Tides_FES2014/README.md

 The main routine here for nersc-hycom-cice is the fes2hycom.c routine.
-This routine will read FES2004 data, calculate tides and write tidal elevation to a netcdf file. so, output is tidal timeseries, not constituents....
+This routine will read FES2014 data, calculate tides and write tidal elevation to a netcdf file. so, output is tidal timeseries, not constituents....

 Run like this
-   fes2hycom 1.0 1.25 1.5 1.75 ....
+   fes2hycom h 1.0 1.25 1.5 1.75 ....

 Input is time in days since 1950-01-01 00:00:00 UTC.
+First letter indicates if you wish to calculate elevations(h), u-component (u) or  v-component (v) of current.
+Output is a netcdf file.

 fes2hycom reads the time info, and it will also read  regional.grid and regional.depth files to get the locations where tidal input is needed (these need to be present in your working directory).

-In addition you will need to set the path to the FES 2004  data.
+In addition you will need to set the path to the FES 2014  data.
 This path can be set as an environment variable, something like this:

-    export FES2004_PATH=/path/to/FES2004/data
+    export FES2014_PATH=/path/to/FES2014/data

 fes2hycom.c will in general give you some information of what went wrong if there are errors.